ADGEfficiency/adgefficiency.github.io/_posts/2017-03-14-energy-basics-capacity-factor.md

 |---|
 |Annual Capacity Factor|	56%|	53%|	33%|	26%|	92%|

-## How useful is the capacity factor?
+## how useful is the capacity factor?

 The capacity factor is not a perfect measurement.
 Taking the average of anything loses information – capacity factor is no different.